carvenli/libQtShadowsocks-wiki/Installation.md

 For Ubuntu users, please use [PPA](https://code.launchpad.net/~hzwhuang/+archive/ubuntu/ss-qt5).

-For Debian and other Debian-based distributions, build deb packages through commands below:
+For Debian and other Debian-based distributions, build deb packages via commands below:

 ```bash
 sudo apt-get install qt5-qmake qtbase5-dev libbotan1.10-dev #skip this part if you installed these packages